Tax And National Insurance When You’re Self-Employed

 The rate of tax isn’t applied to the entire sum, only the profit you make between the brackets.
-So, if you earned £20,000, you would pay 20% tax on the £7,500.
+So, if you earned £20,000, you would pay 20% tax on the £7,430 in excess of the Personal Allowance.
 Once you’ve figured out your taxable income, the next step is to determine any other contributions and figure out how to pay self-employment tax.

 National Insurance contributions go towards state benefits, whether that’s your pension or welfare support like Universal Credit.

-Whereas employees have such contributions (Class 1) taken directly out of their earned income, the majority of self-employed people pay National Insurance contributions, given that they’re making at least £6,365 in profit.
-Once over this amount, they will pay £3 weekly or £156 annually (Class 2).
+Whereas employees have such contributions (Class 1) taken directly out of their earned income, the majority of self-employed people pay National Insurance contributions, given that they’re making at least £6,515 in profit.
+Once over this amount, they will pay £3.05 weekly (Class 2).

 Provided you’re a sole trader and identify as such, you’ll only need to submit your Self Assessment tax return.
 You do not need to pay Corporation Tax – this is only paid by limited companies.

 HOW TO PAY SELF-EMPLOYMENT TAX AND NATIONAL INSURANCE